-Roots are the descending part of plant and serve the purpose of anchorage of plants, absorption of water and mineral nutrients and storage of food.
-The primary root (develops from radicles of the embryo) and its branches constitute the tap root system.
+Roots are the descending part of the plant and serve the purpose of anchorage of plants, absorption of water and mineral nutrients, and storage of food.
+The primary root (develops from the radicles of the embryo) and its branches constitute the taproot system.
 Adventitious roots are those coming out from any abnormal position.
-It may be fibrous when come out of the base of the stem, nodes or internodes as in onion, sugarcane, bamboos, etc. and foliar when come out of leaf, as in bryophyllum.
+It may be fibrous when coming out of the base of the stem, nodes, or internodes as in onion, sugarcane, bamboos, etc. and foliar when come out of the leaf, as in Bryophyllum.
 Adventitious roots many come out of other places too.

-Stem, arising from plumul of the embryo the ascending part of the plant, bears nodes, internodes, leaves, buds and flower.
-Modifications of stem can be of following types:
+Stem arises from the plumule of the embryo the ascending part of the plant, bears nodes, internodes, leaves, buds, and flowers.

 (i) Rhizome: Example: Ginger,